-When Nick Vasilopoulos came onboard to help Common Sense modernize their IT infrastructure, one of his first projects was bringing the organization over to G Suite.
+When Nick Vasilopoulos came onboard to help Common Sense modernize their IT infrastructure, one of his first projects was bringing the organization over to Google Workspace.
 However, when it came to moving employees from a traditional file server to Google Drive, he needed to find a way to secure files, control permissions, and prevent the oversharing of sensitive information.

 With their existing setup, doing this would require individually resetting permissions for thousands of folders.
 He needed a solution that would help him globally reset folder permissions and give corporate ownership to files created by users.
 “It’s fast paced here and sometimes we don’t know when a contractor comes on or leaves,” explained Nick.
 “When a person left, we had to make sure to transfer their files to someone else, which was a pain for the admins to manage.”

 For Nick and the rest of the management team at Common Sense, the challenge was to regulate where company data was coming and going.
 People started to use a combination of Drive, their personal Google accounts, Dropbox, and Box to share information with external vendors.
 There was a sense of urgency to adhere to the company’s internal privacy policies and ensure that information didn’t get out when it wasn’t supposed to.
 “I just thought, ‘All of this information is out there and we have no control over it,’” said Nick.
 “We needed to corral all of it and bring it under the control of IT.
 Not to mention, it doesn’t make sense to pay for two services and only use one of them.”